StevenPG/coding-steve/astro/src/content/blog/java-streams-gather-Jdk-23.md

 ## Built-In Gatherers

-TODO - add link to JavaDoc for each with examples!
 The following are built-in gatherers in the [java.util.stream.Gatherers][gatherers-javadoc] class:

 [fold][fold] is a stateful many-to-one gatherer which constructs an aggregate incrementally and emits that aggregate when no more input elements exist.

-TODO - example

 [mapConcurrent][mapConcurrent] is a stateful one-to-one gatherer which invokes a supplied function for each input element concurrently, up to a supplied limit.

-TODO - example

 [scan][scan] is a stateful one-to-one gatherer which applies a supplied function to the current state and the current element to produce the next element, which it passes downstream.

-TODO - example

 [windowFixed][windowFixed] is a stateful many-to-many gatherer which groups input elements into lists of a supplied size, emitting the windows downstream when they are full.

-TODO - example

 [windowSliding][windowSliding] is a stateful many-to-many gatherer which groups input elements into lists of a supplied size.
 After the first window, each subsequent window is created from a copy of its predecessor by dropping the first element and appending the next element from the input stream..

-TODO - example

-## Gatherers are so useful, we can re-create every intermediate stream operation

-TODO - recreate everything as gatherers

-TODO - find real life example
-- distinctBy
-- grouping and applying a change to the whole collection

 [soby-chako]: https://github.com/sobychacko
 [openjdk23]: https://openjdk.org/projects/jdk/23/